 by a member of the faculty or an alumni guest gives recognition of the honoree’s academic

 accomplishment and welcomes the graduate to the fraternity of professionals.
-At South Texas College
+At Houston College of Law College

 of Law, the lining of the hood has a crimson chevron on a gold background to represent the school

 colors.
-A South Texas College of Law faculty member who holds a degree from another college or
+A Houston College of Law faculty member who holds a degree from another college or

 university wears the colors of that school.
 The velvet edging on a hood is the color that